Iowa College Becomes Battleground For Student Worker Unionization

 The college has asked the NLRB to overturn the Columbia decision completely.

 In the 2016 decision, the NLRB determined there was "no compelling reason" to exclude student assistants from employee protections.
-(The dispute centers on private institutions — student workers at public schools, which are governed by state laws instead of federal law, have been unionizing for decades.)
+(The dispute centers on private institutions; student workers at public schools, which are governed by state laws instead of federal law, have been unionizing for decades.)

 The NLRB has flipped and flopped on this issue, as the makeup of the board shifted from administration to administration.
 In 2000, the board said students could unionize; in 2004, it backtracked and said they couldn't.
 In 2016, the board said yes.